YanKlInnomme/FoundryVTT-k4lt-fr/README.md

 This digital adaptation is unofficial content of KULT: Divinity Lost, allowed by the content policy of Helmgast (https://helmgast.se/en/meta/fan-content-policy).

-If you like the module and have the means, you can support me via Tipeee (https://fr.tipeee.com/yank/news) to help me continue this adventure.
-In any case, have fun and don't hesitate to contact me to give me your opinion or to report any problems.
+If you like the module and have the means to do so, you can buy me a coffee (https://www.buymeacoffee.com/yank) to show your support and help me continue development.
+In any case, I hope you have a great time, and please don't hesitate to contact me to give me your opinion or report any problems.

 ## Prerequisites